Into the Void: chapter one

 CHAPTER I: FLYING

-I was nine when I lost my humanity.
+I was six when I lost my humanity.

-My father had always said flying was a thrill, though my mother found the very idea of it petrifying.
-Then again, she was always afraid of something.
-We had been on the run for as long as I could remember, hiding not only from the harsh elements of a now decrepit planet, but also the things lurking in the sky.
-Life on Earth was a terrifying thing.
-Everyone dreamt of someday leaving.
-We finally had our chance.
-Our one shot for a better life.
-My entire world was about to change…
+My father had always said flying was a thrill, but my mother found the very idea of it terrifying.
+But then again, she was always afraid of something.
+We’d been on the run for as long as I could remember, hiding not only from the harsh elements of a now decrepit planet, but also from the things lurking in the sky.

-My father ruffled his hand through my wavy, auburn hair and gave me one of his signature princely grins.
-I flashed him my biggest smile.
-“I’m so excited, dad!”
+My father leaned over to ruffle his hand through my wavy auburn hair and gave me one of his signature princely grins.
+I flashed him my biggest smile in return.
+“I’m so excited, Daddy!”

-My tiny hands clung to the stuffed dog in my lap.
-A memento handstitched by my grandmother who wasn’t going to make the journey with us.
-Though I was sad to leave them behind, my excitement overwhelmed my despair.
+I clung to the stuffed dog in my lap—a memento handstitched by my grandmother, who wasn’t going to make the journey with us.
+Though I was sad to leave my grandparents behind, my excitement for a new life easily overwhelmed my despair.

-Taking the yellow dog into his hands, my father stared into its beady black eyes.
+Taking the yellow-knit dog into his hands, my father stared into its beady black eyes.
 “Mr. Snifflesworth, are you ready to see your new home?”
-He squeezed his lips together, made a funny character voice.
-“Why yes, Mr. Harris!
-I can’t wait to see Azylo.
-I hear there is lots of food and fresh water and warm beds to sleep on.”
+He squeezed his lips together and made an animated, nasally voice.
+“Why yes, Mr. Harris.
+I can’t wait to get to Azylo.
+I hear there’s lots of delicious food to eat and warm, cozy beds to snuggle in!”

 “And friends?”
 I asked bashfully.